Comparison of Matsubara dynamics with exact quantum dynamics for an oscillator coupled to a dissipative bath: Introduction

 Matsubara dynamics cannot be used as a method (because of a serious phase problem), but it has proved useful at understanding the strengths and weaknesses of the heuristic path-integral methods [thermostatted] ring-polymer molecular dynamics ([T]RPMD)\cite{Craig2004,Craig2005,Craig2005a,Miller2005,Habershon2013,Rossi2014} and centroid molecular dynamics (CMD),\cite{Cao1994,Cao1994c,Medders2015,Reddy2017} which were shown to be (respectively) short-time and mean-field approximations to Matsubara dynamics.\cite{Hele2015a} This finding led to the quasi-centroid molecular dynamics (QCMD) method of Trenins et al.\cite{Trenins2019,Haggard2021} for simulating infrared spectra (which in turn has led more recently to the fast QCMD (f-QCMD)\cite{Fletcher2021} and T-PIGS methods\cite{Musil2022}).
 Perturbative applications of Matsubara dynamics have also explained why classical molecular dynamics (MD), CMD and RPMD underestimate the intensities of overtone and combination bands by typically an order of magnitude.\cite{Benson2021,Ple2021}

 Given these and other potential uses of Matsubara dynamics, it would be good if one could at least simulate it numerically for some model benchmark systems, in order to confirm that it does correctly describe the classical dynamics--quantum statistics regime.
-This was done by Trenins et al.\ for the `Champagne Bottle' model,\cite{Trenins2018} where spurious red shifts\cite{Ivanov2010, Witt2009} in the CMD spectrum were shown to arise from neglect of the Matsubara modes describing dynamical fluctuations of the imaginary time-path Feynman paths around its centroid; when these modes were included the red shifts vanished, bringing the spectrum in good agreement with the exact quantum result.
-However, in these simulations, the dipole moment was assumed to be linear.
+This was done by Trenins et al.\ for the `Champagne Bottle' model,\cite{Trenins2018} where spurious red shifts\cite{Ivanov2010, Witt2009} in the CMD spectrum were shown to arise from neglect of the Matsubara modes describing dynamical fluctuations of the imaginary time-path Feynman paths around its centroid; when these modes were included, the red shifts vanished, bringing the spectrum into good agreement with the exact quantum result.
+However, in these simulations, the (dipole moment) operators were linear, and an artificial window function was used to damp the time.

-Non-linear operators are much more difficult to treat because they depend explicitly on the non-centroid modes, whereas linear operators depend explicitly only on the centroids.
-From static Matsubara calculations, it is known that the number of explicit modes converges very slowly, and that this is caused by the smoothness of the paths: non-smooth paths (i.e.\ the usual `ring-polymers' used in standard path-integral methods) converge much more rapidly,\cite{Ceperley1995,Coalson1986a,Doll1999,Chakravarty1998} such that, say, thirty ring-polymer `beads' would give the same numerical convergence as thousands of Matsubara modes.
-The highly oscillatory modes have small amplitudes and thus can be expected to behave harmonically, allowing the use of a `tail' correction (as has been done in static calculations\cite{Coalson1986a,Doll1999}).
+Non-linear operators are much more difficult to treat because they depend explicitly on the dynamics of the non-centroid modes.
+From static Matsubara calculations, it is known that the number of explicit modes converges very slowly, and that this is caused by the smoothness of the paths: non-smooth paths (i.e.\ the usual `ring-polymers' used in standard path-integral methods) converge much more rapidly,\cite{Ceperley1995,Coalson1986,Doll1999,Chakravarty1998} such that, say, 100 ring-polymer `beads' would give the same numerical convergence as 10\,000 Matsubara modes.
+The highly oscillatory modes have small amplitudes and thus can be expected to behave harmonically, allowing the use of a `tail' correction (as has been done in static calculations\cite{Coalson1986,Doll1999}).
 However, this would still leave many Matsubara modes needing to be treated numerically, each of them contributing to the extremely oscillatory Matsubara phase.

 One possible way to remove the phase was suggested in ref.~\onlinecite{Hele2015a}.
 This is to analytically continue the Matsubara momenta, which converts the phase into the smoothed equivalent of the familiar `ring-polymer' distribution that is sampled in standard path-integral methods.
 Unfortunately, this transformation pushes the dynamics into the complex plane, meaning that trajectories become unstable after very short times.
 Thus no analytically continued Matsubara calculations have been attempted to date.